Learn more about our philosophy of community restoration.

 These are our community impact partners:

 Connecting neighbors in need from the Southwest Local School District to appropriate help.
-LifeSpring Harrison hosts a weekly Christ's Loving Hands food pantry on Monday nights.
+In partnership with Christ's Loving Hands, LifeSpring hosts a food pantry on Monday nights at our Broadway Commons location.
 Beyond this opportunity, to help with fundraisers and canned food drives in the community, call 513-367-7748.

 Pregnancy help to those in need, serving Harrison and the surrounding communities.
 Volunteers and Client Advocates minister to women, men and couples who have an unplanned pregnancy or are considering abortion.
 For more info or to volunteer, contact 513-367-7710.